rrpg/dungeon-generator/README.md

 - 	then, the current room's doors are defined (to define the neighbour rooms) and those neighbour rooms are added to the temporary list to be processed later in the loop.

+## Room bits details

+A room is a combination of bits stored in an integer.
+Here is the value of each
+bits:
+- 0x01: Set to 1 if the cell is an used room,
+- 0x02: Set to 1 if the room is the dungeon entrance,
+- 0x04: Set to 1 if the room has a door leading to the north
+- 0x08: Set to 1 if the room has a door leading to the east
+- 0x10: Set to 1 if the room has a door leading to the south
+- 0x20: Set to 1 if the room has a door leading to the west
+- 0x40: Not used yet, will probably be used to set a stair to the floor below
+- 0x80: Not used yet, will probably be used to set a stair to the floor above